seanboe/JavaCalculator/README.md

 The <samp>OperatorOnlyException</samp> class defines a particular exception that is thrown when the <samp>Function</samp> is only an operator and nothing else.

 ## Statistics Class
-The <samp>Statistics</samp> class is various statistical tools, such as linear regression, significance tests, etc. TODOOOOO
+The <samp>Statistics</samp> class is essentially split into 2 parts, linear regression significance tests.
+For the linear regression,

 ## VariableDefinitionException Class
 The <samp>VariableDefinitionException</samp> class defines a specific error that will be thrown when a particular variable is not defined, which is used primarily in the <samp>Calculus</samp> code logic.